matrix-org/matrix-spec-proposals/specification/modules/send_to_device.rst

 have the same event type.
 The device ID in the request body can be set to ``*`` to request that the message be sent to all known devices.

-If there are store-and-forward messages waiting for a client, they will be returned by |/sync|_, as detailed in `Extensions to /sync`_.
+If there are send-to-device messages waiting for a client, they will be returned by |/sync|_, as detailed in `Extensions to /sync`_.
 Clients should inspect the ``type`` of each returned event, and ignore any they do not understand.